m1r0-h/hynebot-control-center/socket-server/README.md

-# Websocket server
+# Socket server

-This Node.js server handles websocket connections (socket.io) and allow communication betweed clients and bots.
+This Node.js server handles socket connections (socket.io) and allow communication betweed clients and bots.
 This server uses json web tokens to authenticate users.
 The creation of these tokens takes place on the authentication server.

 ## Setup